Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Estimating Latent Mobility Demand

 \subsection{Bike-sharing Data}

-The first real-world dataset is obtained from Donkey Republic, a bike-sharing service provider in the Copenhagen metropolitan area in Denmark.
-The data consists of pickups and returns of bicycles in predefined hubs, which we aggregate spatially by ``superhubs'' and temporally by no. daily pickups daily, as in \citep{gammelli2020estimating}. superhubs rarely run out of bicycles at any moment, hence this data represents actual demand quite well.
+The first real-world dataset is from Donkey Republic, a bike-sharing service provider in the Copenhagen metropolitan area in Denmark.
+The data consists of pickups and returns of bicycles in predefined hubs (in total 32 hubs), from 1 March 2018 until 14 March 2019, which we aggregate spatially into 3 ``superhubs'' and temporally by no. daily pickups daily, as in \cite{gammelli2020estimating}.
+The superhubs are chosen based on distance from main tourist attractions and the central train station.
+Superhubs rarely run out of bicycles at any moment; hence this data represents actual demand quite well.

+For this dataset, we experiment with partial censorship of the daily demand.
+This scenario occurs when the supply of bikes is lower than the actual demand for bicycles, which corresponds to lost opportunities for the bike-sharing provider.

 We censor the data as follows: \begin{enumerate} \item Randomly select a $\gamma$ portion of all $y^*_i$. \item For each selected $y^*_i$, independently sample

 and let